Release Date: November 3, 2015 (North America)

 - NORN9 QUEST is a mini-game that can only be accessed after completing the game’s prologue.
 To play it, go to “New Contents” and select “???”, then tap the ship in the top right corner of the screen.
 While playing this mini-game is not necessary, scoring 5,000 points in it will unlock a PS Trophy (in the PS Vita platform).
 This can be a major pain for completionists like myself since the game points you earn are based on sheer luck.

 - NORN+ENSEMBLE – If you were wondering about those KEYWORDS that appear on your screen as you unlock a chapter in a route, they are for this mini-game.
 To play it, just head to the EXTRAS menu and start mixing and matching character lines to create hilarious conversations with the chosen keywords.
 While this game can be entertaining, it’s not necessary to play it unless you want to.
 Besides, you’ll automatically unlock the NORN+Ensemble PS Trophy after completing all of the game’s endings anyway, so it’s not worth stressing over.

 TRAILER / OPENING MOVIE

 It took me a whole month to complete the entire game.
-This is mainly my fault for playing it during the holidays where I barely have any time for gaming.
+This is mainly my fault for playing it during the holidays when I barely have any time for gaming.
 With three character routes for each of the three heroines, the game lets you finish a whopping nine routes in total, excluding Sorata’s Epilogue story.
-So yeah, NORN9 Var Commons isn’t a short gameplay and will definitely take a lot of your time.
+So yeah, NORN9 Var Commons isn’t short gameplay and will definitely take a lot of your time.